 d) Another thing to keep in mind while chalking your itinerary for Maui as well as other Hawaiian islands in general is that public transportation is extremely limited, so you have to get behind the wheels, i.e. get a rental car and drive.
 Don’t worry about the roads cause they are in great condition but are full of hairpin bends, twists and turns, specially when you are driving to the the two major attractions of Haleakala and Hana.
 Naturally, speed limits are enforced and driving is slower here than on the mainland, as a result of which relatively short distances can take longer to cover.
 Finally, as with everything else, food in Maui is extremely expensive (even for San Franciscans like us there was some sticker shock from the menu cards) and meals can cost you a pretty penny.
 This is especially true for the south and west sides which is full of tourists and therefore prices will be jacked up.
 But that should not deter you from having an incredible experience meal wise and tasting some Hawaiian delights that are not available on the mainland.
 I will share some of our dining experiences with you in this post as well towards the end.

-Highlights of our three days in Maui: Top things to do in Maui
+Three days in Maui: Top things to include in your Maui itinerary